Applying for a student visa in Murcia, Spain

 It is important to note that requirements may vary depending on the applicant’s country of origin and the duration and type of study programme.
 In addition, other additional documents may be required depending on the individual circumstances of each applicant.

-Will I receive a confirmation letter that states that I am enrolled for a Spanish language course at Instituto Hispánico de Murcia to apply for the visa?
+Will I receive a confirmation letter certifying that I am enrolled in a Spanish language course at Instituto Hispánico de Murcia to apply for my visa?

 What is the process for applying for a student visa?